Layer-Edge/docs-V2/docs/evm/smart-contracts/custom-improvement-proposals.md

 ## Additional Resources

-Cosmos EVM Custom EIPs: please refer to this document for a detailed description of how opcodes and custom improvement proposals have to be used in the Cosmos EVM framework.
+Edgen Chain Custom EIPs: please refer to this document for a detailed description of how opcodes and custom improvement proposals have to be used in the Edgen Chain framework.